Merit Medical Systems (NASDAQ:MMSI) Updates FY 2021 Earnings Guidance

 Merit Medical Systems (NASDAQ:MMSI) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.070-$2.220 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.170.
 The company issued revenue guidance of $1.06 billion-$1.07 billion, compared to the consensus revenue estimate of $1.07 billion.

-Merit Medical Systems (NASDAQ:MMSI) last announced its earnings results on Thursday, October 28th.
-The medical instruments supplier reported $0.52 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.44 by $0.08.
-Merit Medical Systems had a return on equity of 12.81% and a net margin of 4.10%.
-The business had revenue of $267.02 million during the quarter, compared to analysts’ expectations of $260.61 million.
-During the same quarter last year, the business posted $0.42 earnings per share.
-The company’s quarterly revenue was up 9.4% on a year-over-year basis.
-On average, analysts expect that Merit Medical Systems will post 2.16 EPS for the current fiscal year.

-In related news, Director Jill Anderson sold 850 shares of the stock in a transaction that occurred on Friday, September 10th.
-The shares were sold at an average price of $71.64, for a total transaction of $60,894.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Lynne Ward sold 9,470 shares of the company’s stock in a transaction dated Wednesday, September 15th.
-The stock was sold at an average price of $71.83, for a total value of $680,230.10.
-Following the completion of the transaction, the director now directly owns 21,969 shares of the company’s stock, valued at approximately $1,578,033.27.
+In other Merit Medical Systems news, Director Lynne Ward sold 9,470 shares of the business’s stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $71.83, for a total transaction of $680,230.10.
+Following the completion of the sale, the director now directly owns 21,969 shares in the company, valued at $1,578,033.27.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, Director Jill Anderson sold 850 shares of the business’s stock in a transaction that occurred on Friday, September 10th.
+The stock was sold at an average price of $71.64, for a total transaction of $60,894.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 25,866 shares of company stock worth $1,858,571.
-3.70% of the stock is owned by insiders.
+In the last 90 days, insiders have sold 25,866 shares of company stock valued at $1,858,571.
+3.70% of the stock is currently owned by company insiders.

-A hedge fund recently raised its stake in Merit Medical Systems stock.
-LPL Financial LLC increased its stake in Merit Medical Systems, Inc. (NASDAQ:MMSI) by 11.5% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 12,597 shares of the medical instruments supplier’s stock after purchasing an additional 1,302 shares during the period.
-LPL Financial LLC’s holdings in Merit Medical Systems were worth $907,000 as of its most recent SEC filing.
+An institutional investor recently raised its position in Merit Medical Systems stock.
+Morgan Stanley grew its holdings in shares of Merit Medical Systems, Inc. (NASDAQ:MMSI) by 91.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 238,455 shares of the medical instruments supplier’s stock after buying an additional 113,956 shares during the quarter.
+Morgan Stanley owned 0.42% of Merit Medical Systems worth $15,419,000 at the end of the most recent quarter.
 93.03% of the stock is owned by institutional investors and hedge funds.

 Merit Medical Systems Company Profile